AB 1826 Composting Law - How it will impact your deli or food business.

 Are you ready for California's mandatory food/waste composting law?

-By January 1, 2017 any business generating 4 yards of food and contaminated paper waste per week will need to comply, and by 2019/20 business generating 2 yards may need to step up as well.
+By January 1, 2017 any business generating four yards of food and contaminated paper waste per week will need to comply, and by 2019/20 business generating two yards may need to step up as well.
 It also means jurisdictions must implement composting programs to divert that organic waste and support businesses.
 Check our easy-to-read version of the Bill below, to see how businesses need to comply.

 "In 2012, Americans threw away 35 million tons of food; that's more than any other type of material being put in landfills.
 As wasted food decomposes in a landfill, it generates methane, a greenhouse gas 25 times more potent than carbon dioxide."